jaseg/pixelterm/README.md

 PIXELTERM
 =========
-An utility to render pixely images on your terminal!
+An utility to render pixely images on your terminal.
+Now also with animated GIF support*.

 ![example](http://i.imgur.com/Owb3l7l.png)

+*for best results, use tmux (for some reason that reduces flickering)

 Installation
 ------------